 Finally, pasta can be added to soup – but it will expand so use it sparingly.
 I sometimes have a jar of alphabet noodles in my pantry, which somehow attracts non-vegetable soup eaters to my table.
 I also occasionally use bowtie pasta (it seems to make people happy), and frozen tortellini!
 Like the old woman in the story, the key is selling the concept of delicious homemade soup and the flexibility to work with what you have on hand.

-Enjoy using up leftovers and cooking from your pantry instead of travelling to your grocery store. – and NO RUSTY NAILS OR STONES!
+Enjoy using up leftovers and cooking from your pantry instead of travelling to your grocery store.
+Soup can be made from very little – and you don’t need RUSTY NAILS OR STONES!